DesktopMan/desticli/README.md

 # About

 Desticli is a command line interface for Destiny.
-It can automatically distribute various items across all your characters.
+It's main focus is to help you manage item stacks easily.
+The script can be configured to run without user interaction.
+Only PSN authentication is supported at the moment.
+Xbox Live might come later.

 ## Installation